 And quick-wicking fabrics as a base layer are great since you can hand wash them while traveling and they’ll dry fast – which means you can pack less.

-For added warmth without the bulk of heavier coats, puffer coats and vests take up almost zero space in your luggage when packed in a compression bag like these from Lewis N Clark, which come in a set of four reusable bags: 2 med and 2 large.
+For added warmth without the bulk of heavier coats, puffer coats and vests take up almost zero space in your luggage when packed in a compression bag like these from Travelon, which come in a set of two reusable bags: 1 med and 1 large.

 Wear your heaviest items on the plane